What a busy, fun-filled first two term! The children have now settled in to Year 3 and are working hard every day to ‘Be the Best’ they can be.

-In English, we have been reading Roald Dahl’s ‘The Magic Finger’.
+In English, we started the year reading Roald Dahl’s ‘The Magic Finger’.
 We have explored the story through role-play and used it to inspire our own diaries and narratives.
-The children have also enjoyed celebrating ‘Poetry Day’ and Storytelling Week.
-We hope they are feeling inspired now to write their own stories!

 In Science, the children have explored the human body focussing on types of skeletons, muscles and joints.
 The children have enjoyed learning about different types of skeletons and the importance and keeping our bodies healthy.
 The children have learnt about living things, including how animals can be carnivores, herbivores or omnivores, needing food, water, air, shelter and space.
 The children have learnt about keeping our bodies healthy and the different food groups.
 The children have enjoyed predicting and investigating the fattiness of various foods.